alexander-schell/SigNICA/README.md

 by Alexander Schell and Harald Oberhauser.

-(A preprint of this paper is available on arXiv.)
+(A preprint of this paper is available on https://arxiv.org/abs/2102.02876)